Checked March 2024

 Some of the above-mentioned drugs, still being tested in clinical trials, are not yet approved for use in patients with follicular lymphoma, or are approved only for relapsed patients.
 The approval status of these new gene-based drugs changes rapidly.
 Approval usually comes first in the USA.

 Overall, based on trial data so far, we see obvious issues with these gene-based drugs both with regard to their initial effectiveness, durability and specifically the cumulative off-target side-effects resulting from having to take them on a never stop basis.
-Costs will likely exceed US $100,000 a year, sometimes far more.
+Cost may exceed US $100,000 a year, sometimes far more.

 Details on these gene-based drugs are covered in various recent newsletters.
 We strongly recommend that survivors interested in these drugs check our Topic Index and recently updated Article #6, When to Treat and With What Including Relapse Treatments.

 In 2019, the appeal of these narrowly focused gene-based drugs appears to be waning.

-There is currently a great deal of publicity regarding immunotherapy applicable to lymphoma.
-(PD blockers and CAR-T).
-The three main companies involved are Juno, Kite and Novartis.
+There is currently a great deal of publicity regarding immunotherapy applicable to lymphoma (PD blockers and CAR-T).
 Trials are in progress.
 These drugs, if approved, will likely be for relapsed cases as a last resort (salvage therapy) where further standard conventional therapies are not deemed suitable, including stem cell transplants.
-Expect frequent, often serious side-effects, coupled to horrendous cost, likely about $450,000 with CAR-T and $150,000/year, in some cases ongoing (as with PD blockers).
+Expect frequent, often serious side effects, coupled to horrendous cost, likely about $450,000 with one-time CAR-T and $150,000/year, in some cases ongoing (as with PD blockers).